leswright1977/RPi-BA63/README.md

 ![Screenshot](media/temicsolder.png)

+Connect your Raspberry Pi tx pin to this, and you are good to go.

 All the Python code is in src/ containing demos that: Display Text, Display the time, Scroll text and so on.
+Code is well commented but refer to the BA63 manual for esape codes etc.